Akhilpm156/Python_Projects/Object Detection car count project/README.md

-# Object Detection Car Count using YOLO V8
+# Object Detection Vehicle Counts using YOLO V8

-Object Detection Car Count is a computer vision project that uses deep learning techniques to detect and count the number of Vehicle in the videos.
-This project can help me enhance my knowledge in computer vision, and I have learned from the CVZone YouTube channel.
+Object Detection Vehicle Counts is a computer vision project that uses deep learning techniques to detect and count the number of Vehicle in the videos.
+This project can help me enhance my knowledge in computer vision, and I have found this awesome project and materials from CVZone.

 ## Features